caasmo/restinpieces-acme/README.md

 Certificates are issued by a background job.
 That takes two steps: register the handler in your code, then declare the schedule with `ripc`.

+Prerequisite: the `acme` section must be configured first (provider, credentials, account, domains) — the handler reads it on every run and fails without it.
+Follow [Get a certificate manually](#get-a-certificate-manually) up to filling the section; skip the request and deploy steps, the job does that part.

 ### Register the handler

 Copy what [`cmd/example/main.go`](https://github.com/caasmo/restinpieces-acme/blob/master/cmd/example/main.go) does after `restinpieces.New()` in your app's `main.go`: